Pagure/pagure/doc/using_doc.rst

 Using the doc repository of your project
 ========================================

-On the overview page of your project, on the menu on the right side, are presented the `Source GIT URLs`.
-Next to this title is a little `more` button.
-If you click on this, you can see three more sections appearing: `Docs GIT URLs`, `Issues GIT URLs` and `Pull Requests GIT URLs`.

-Each section correspond to one of the four git repositories created for each
-project:

-* A git repository containing the source code, displayed in the main section of the pagure project.
-* A git repository for the documentation
-* A git repository for the issues and their metadata
-* A git repository for the metadata for pull-requests

 In this section of the documentation, we are interested in the doc repository.

 The doc repository is a simple git repo, whose content will appear under the